dustyp42/JVC-buttons/README.md

 ![Completed repair](completed_repair.png)

+[^1]: I've sort-of tested a TM-H150, and this print doesn't really work, at least on my unit.
+The power button is a subtly different shape, and the control board has a glued-on piece of plastic that obstructs installation of the new button.

-[^1]: For my monitor, the required disconnections are: 1) the anode cap, 2) the neck board, 3) black wire connected to braided ground cable stretched across the tube (disconnect at neck board), 3) orange and gray wires to (vertical) signal board, 4) black and white wires to signal board, 5) black and white wires to main board, 6) heavy, 4-color wires connected to main board.
+[^2]: For my monitor, the required disconnections are: 1) the anode cap, 2) the neck board, 3) black wire connected to braided ground cable stretched across the tube (disconnect at neck board), 3) orange and gray wires to (vertical) signal board, 4) black and white wires to signal board, 5) black and white wires to main board, 6) heavy, 4-color wires connected to main board.